-Gallatin Research Excellence Professor of the history of science at Gallatin, Myles Jackson is also Professor of History of the Faculty of Arts and Science.
+Gallatin Research Excellence Professor of the History of Science at Gallatin, Myles W. Jackson is also Professor of History of the Faculty of Arts and Science.
+Professor Myles Jackson was awarded visiting fellowship at the Max Planck Institute for the History of Science, in Berlin for the summer of 2016.
+For 2016-2017, he was awarded a fellowship at the Institute for Advanced Study in Berlin.
+He was the recipient of a 2014 Berlin Prize Fellowship from The American Academy in Berlin.
 He was the inaugural Dibner Family Professor of the History and Philosophy of Science and Technology of Polytechnic Institute of NYU from 2007-2012.
-He currently serves as the Director of Science and Society, a new inter-school minor at NYU.
+He currently serves as the Director of Science and Society, an inter-school minor at NYU.
 His research interests include molecular biology and intellectual property in Europe and the U.S., genetic privacy issues, and the history of 18th- and 19th-century German physics.
 Professor Jackson received his Ph.D. in the history and philosophy of science from the University of Cambridge.
 Before coming to NYU, he taught at Harvard University, the University of Pennsylvania, and the University of Chicago.
 He has been a senior fellow of the Dibner Institute for the History of Science and Technology at MIT and the Max-Planck-Institute for the History of Science in Berlin.
-He has published more than 40 articles, book chapters, and encyclopedia entries on the history of science and technology from the Scientific Revolution to the present.
+He was a recipient of Bosch Public Policy Fellowship of the American Academy in Berlin, and the Reimar Lüst/Humboldt Prize of the Alexander von Humboldt Foundation.
+He has also been an awarded a fellowship at the Institute for Advanced Study in Berlin.
+He has published more than 50 articles, book chapters, and encyclopedia entries on the history of science and technology from the Scientific Revolution to the present.
 His first book, Spectrum of Belief: Joseph von Fraunhofer and the Craft of Precision Optics (MIT Press, 2000) received the Paul Bunge Prize from the German Chemical Society for the Best Work on Instrument Makers and the Hans Sauer Prize for the Best Work on the History of Invention.
 It was translated into German as Fraunhofers Spektren: Die Präzisionsoptik als Handwerkskunst (Wallstein Verlag, Göttingen, 2009).
 His second book, Harmonious Triads: Physicists, Musicians and Instrument Markers in Nineteenth-Century Germany (MIT Press), was released in 2006 with the paperback edition appearing in 2008.
+He is co-editor of Music, Sound, and the Laboratory for the History of Science Society’s Yearbook, Osiris, with the University of Chicago Press published in 2013, and he is the editor of DNA Patenting: Perspectives on Science , forthcoming in November of 2014 with MIT Press.
 Professor Jackson received the Francis Bacon Prize for Contributions to the History of Science and Technology from Caltech, where he served as the Francis Bacon Visiting Professor of History during the winter and spring terms of 2012.
 He has won teaching awards from Harvard and the University of Pennsylvania.
-He is a member of the Erfurt Academy of Sciences in Germany, and the German National Academy of Sciences- Leopoldina.
-He is currently finishing up a manuscript tentatively entitled, “The Biography of a Gene: Patents, HIV/AIDS, and Race” and is co-editing a forthcoming volume, Music, Sound, and the Laboratory from 1750 to 1980, for the History of Science Society’s Yearbook, Osiris, with the University of Chicago Press.
+He is a member of the Erfurt Academy of Sciences in Germany, the German National Academy of Sciences- Leopoldina, and a corresponding member of the Académie Internationale d'Histoire des Science in Belgium.
+His book, The Genealogy of a Gene: Patents, HIV/AIDS, and Race was published by The MIT Press in 2015.
+He is currently working on a popular book on the relationship between science, technology, and music from the 18th century to the present as well as continuing research on gene patenting and privacy issues in Europe.
+Professor Jackson ison the advisory board for the bioethics program at NYU, http://bioethics.as.nyu.edu/object/bioethics.advisorycommittee.
+He is also a member of the American Council on Germany, and on the editorial boards of the journal, History of Science and the book series, Science and Culture in the Nineteenth Century .